RoadieHQ/marketing-site/content/docs/getting-started/writing-entity-descriptions/index.md

 ## Catalog Entity Schemas

-You can find all the supported schema information for representing a wide variety of entity types in Roadie Backstage in the Backstage documentation here [https://backstage.io/docs/features/software-catalog/descriptor-format#contents](https://backstage.io/docs/features/software-catalog/descriptor-format#contents
+You can find all the supported schema information for representing a wide variety of entity types (i.e. Component, API, Resource) in Roadie Backstage in the Backstage documentation here [https://backstage.io/docs/features/software-catalog/descriptor-format#contents](https://backstage.io/docs/features/software-catalog/descriptor-format#contents)